 For example, if you have a column named “Second of Created Date” which includes information that’s too granular for my needs, you can refine it to only include the year, month, and day in your preferred order using the formula below:

 For the most common variations like date or datetime, you can use functions that will apply the format to your whole column such as:

 Other things to do with dates and times

 You can modify dates and times and do computations with them.
-Modifiers can be appended to any of the following functions: date(), time(), datetime(), and julianday().
-The units below can be used as part of the formulas.
+You can append modifiers to any of the following functions:

 These modifiers can be used to modify your date or time.
-For example, in the screenshot below, we’re adding 1 month and 2 days to the “Day of Created Date” column using the following formula structure:
+For example, you can use the following formula structure for

 date("Column Name",'+interval unit','+interval unit')

-Note: The modifiers can also be negative values if you’d like to subtract values from your date or datetime columns.
+Note: The modifiers can also be negative values if you want to subtract values from your date or datetime columns.
 The second interval unit is also optional.